Comprehensive Senior Exit Requirement

 Sociology majors who select this option must pass (C or better or Pass grade) one SOCY 196S seminar course in Fall, Winter, or Spring of their senior year.
 Topics will vary annually.
 These seminars focus on advanced topics in sociology.
 The pedagogical aims vary but these seminars often emphasize at least one of the following: close textual analysis, critical and analytical thinking, active learning, field research, advanced research methods, or advanced theory.
 Enrollment is by application and permission code.

-STEP 1: Review the Winter 2024 Senior Seminar Topics, Descriptions, and Prerequisites
+STEP 1: Review the Spring 2024 Senior Seminar Topics, Descriptions, and Prerequisites

-STEP 2: Submit the Winter 2024 Senior Seminar Application
+STEP 2: Submit the Spring 2024 Senior Seminar Application

-- Once Winter quarter begins, the application will close and all enrollment inquiries must be sent directly to the instructor.
+• Once Spring quarter nears, the application will close and all enrollment inquiries must be sent directly to the instructor.

 STEP 3: Check your email for an update